What has changed?

 - Receiving of birthday cards;

 - Receiving birthday cards for baptized children; and

 The Consent Form uses a ‘key code register’ system to allow individuals to provide details of their various consent preferences.
 The types of personal data collected are each given a letter on the form; N (name); A (address); E (email address); P (phone number); and M (mobile number) with the purpose being given a number.

-For example, an individual may consent to their full contact details being published in a publically available Church Directory but may wish only to have their email address published in a publically available Newsletter.
+For example, an individual may consent to their full contact details being published in a publicly available Church Directory but may wish only to have their email address published in a publicly available Newsletter.